 HANO has entered into an Amended and Restated Regulatory and Operating Agreement (the Agreement) with the Company that provides for an operating subsidy amount for annual operations.
-Pursuant to the Agreement, sixty nine units of the Apartments are to be operated as Public Housing Units and are subject to all regulations therein.
-During 2019, the Company received an operating subsidy from HANO in the amount of \$328,725.
+Pursuant to the Agreement, sixty seven units of the Apartments are to be operated as Public Housing Units and are subject to all regulations therein.
+During 2019, the Company received an operating subsidy from HANO in the amount of \$211,076, which is included in rental income on the statement of operations.